Pochwar/laravel5-alpine/README.md

 ## Usage
 Run `docker-compose up` the first time to create and start the container.

-The next times, just run `docker-compose start` to start the container.
+Next times, just run `docker-compose start` to start the container.

 If it's a fresh Laravel application, the script `startup.sh` will install dependencies, create `.env` file and setup the database.